tmcybers/Hacken-Machine-Nord-Pallete-Wallpapers/README.md

   `This repo is in Constant Development and Updates`

-  `Future changes will be applied both to Appereance/Pallette and to further include more and more Wallpapers !
+  `Future changes will be applied both to Appearance/Pallette colors and to further include more and more Wallpapers !
 Stay !Hackem!`